glassroom/heinsen_routing/README.md

 *Q: "Is it true that I can get end-to-end credit assignments over a network of `EfficientVectorRouting` layers?"*

 A: Yes.
-Follow the "how-to" recipes in Appendix A of [the paper](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf), or make sure you thoroughly understand how the credit assignments work before straying away from the proven recipes.
+To compute end-to-end credit assignments, follow the "how-to" recipes in Appendix A of [the paper](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf) -- or make sure you thoroughly understand how the credit assignments work before straying away from the proven recipes.
 For a discussion of credit assignments, see Subsection 3.2 of the paper.
 For a concrete example of end-to-end credit assignment, see [here](#credit-assignments).

 *Q: "Is it true that `EfficientVectorRouting` implements a model of associative memory?"*